How to Disable SmartScreen Filter in Windows 8 and Later?

 You can click on "Run anyway" button to launch the program.

-Although its a good security feature in Windows 8 but many times you might find it a little annoying.
+Although its a good security feature but many times you might find it a little annoying.
 SmartScreen filter shows the same warning message for almost all 3rd party programs which are downloaded from Internet.

-Just follow these simple steps to turn off SmartScreen filter in Windows 8:
+Just follow these simple steps to turn off SmartScreen filter in Windows 8 and later:

 1. Open Control Panel and click on Action Center icon.
 Alternatively you can open it by typing Action Center at Start Screen and it'll show it in Settings section of search results page.